pdpino/worktime-mobile/docs/store-changelog.md

 Irrelevant changes may also be documented, but only a relevant change triggers a new store version.

+## 2 - not released yet
+* Add `archived` to Subject model.
+By default, the subjects are not archived.

 ## Irrelevant change - with version 1.3.0
 * Add reducer `profile`, that keeps:
   - `deviceName`: a string with the device's name, defaulting to `"mobile"`